tiubak/myOwnPasswordManager/README.md

 ## 👤 Author

-Built for Pedro to solve database password management challenges.
+A personal project to solve database password management challenges securely and locally.

 ---